skywind3000/asyncrun.vim/README.md

 :AsyncRun[!] [options] {cmd} ...
 ```

-run shell command in background and output to quickfix. when `!` is included, auto-scroll in quickfix will be disabled.
-Parameters are splited by space, if a parameter contains space, it should be **quoted** or escaped as backslash + space (unix only).
+Run shell command in the background and output to quickfix. when `!` is included, auto-scroll in quickfix will be disabled.
+Parameters are split by space, if a parameter contains space, it should be **quoted** or escaped as backslash + space (Unix only).

 Macro variables in the parameters will be expanded before executing: